Posted on

 FM 70-10 Mountain Operations Dec 1944 | How to conduct operations in the mountains.
 Including movement, climbing, patrolling, eating, cooking etc.

-FM 72-20 Jungle Warfare Oct 1944 | Explains how to conduct warfare in the jungle including bivouacking, fighting, patrolling, eating, cooking etc.
+FM 72-20 Jungle Warfare Oct 1944 | Explains how to conduct warfare in the jungle, including bivouacking, fighting, patrolling, eating, cooking etc.

-FM 70-15 Operations in Snow and Extreme Cold NOV 1944 | Describes how to conduct warfare in a snowy and cold environment including cooking, sled building, shooting, trenches etc.
+FM 70-15 Operations in Snow and Extreme Cold NOV 1944 | Describes how to conduct warfare in a snowy and cold environment, including cooking, sled building, shooting, trenches etc.

 FM 100-10 Field Service Regulations Administration Nov 1943 | Describes an overview of how to administrate different army branches.

 FM 101-5 Staff Officers Field Manual The Staff and Combat Orders Aug 1940 | Outlines how to issue combat orders.
-Essentially, you can do it in any communication method but you have to give the receiver of the orders time to reconnoiter and place troops etc.
+Essentially, you can do it in any communication method, but you have to give the receiver of the orders time to reconnoiter and place troops etc.

 FM 101-10 Staff Officers Field Manual Organization Technical and Logistical Data June 1941 – A manual that outlines the organization, technical, and logistical data of various Army branches.
-Including transportation, feeding, equipment, and communication, and labor requirements.
+Including transportation, feeding, equipment, communication, and labor requirements.

 For example, Labor requirements for handling supplies are computed on the average of one-half ton per man per hour for 10 hours each day.
 This figure is for planning purposes only.

-FM 101-15 Staff Officers Field Manual Traffic Circulation and Control Jan 1943 – Explains how to control and plan for traffic both military and civilian.
+FM 101-15 Staff Officers Field Manual Traffic Circulation and Control Jan 1943 – Explains how to control and plan for traffic, both military and civilian.

 Staff Officers Field Manual for Amphibious Operations Etc 1944 – Outlines what’s needed and required to conduct a successful Amphibious invasion among the Army, Navy, Marines, and Army Air Corps.